Citizen Perspectives Survey

 There is real value in conducting this exercise every few years to gather data on a broad number of benchmark questions as a tool to inform future priorities and direction for Town of Canmore Council and administration.
-The most recent survey results from the 2021 survey are below, and include results from both the random telephone survey and the self-selected online survey.
+The most recent survey results from the 2023 survey are below.

 Highlights from the random telephone survey include:

-- 62% of the respondents indicated their quality of life in Canmore had improved or stayed the same over the past four years, and the other 38% indicated it had worsened.
+- 47% of the respondents indicated their quality of life in Canmore had improved or stayed the same over the past four years, and 52% indicated it had worsened.

-- Top of mind issues are: too many tourists and visitors, population growth, too busy, too much development, cost of living, and increased traffic were noted as a reasons for a deterioration in quality of life.
+- Top of mind issues are: cost of living, growth and development, housing affordability/availability, and governance/leadership were noted as a reasons for a deterioration in quality of life.

 - 99% of residents continue to feel safe in Canmore, and 93% feel a sense of belonging in their own neighbourhood.

-- Citizens want us to provide them with more information about planning/land use and development and want more community updates on roads and transportation, council meetings, community events, budget/taxes, and generally “what’s new.”
+- Citizens want us to provide them with more information about community planning/land use/new developments and want more community updates on roads and transportation, emergency services, budget/taxes, public/council, and generally “what’s new.”

 - 84% of respondents note their desire to provide input into decision-making about Town of Canmore projects and services, 62% indicate that they have enough opportunities to provide input.
 62% agree that the Town of Canmore uses input from residents when making decisions.

 - 64% of residents are satisfied with how the community is being run.